kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Recovery Blocked
 ```

-This demonstrates that the recovery agent does not blindly execute every recommended action.
+This demonstrates that the recovery process does not blindly execute every recommended action.

 ---

 # 🔄 Recovery Process

-If the safety guardrail approves the recommended action, the system performs a **simulated recovery**.
+If the safety guardrail approves the recommended action, the application performs a **simulated recovery**.

 Example: